dave-hillier/Nemcache/README.md

 Flags support up-to 64 bit values, although this is a divergence from the original spec and therefore might not be supported by your client.

-The cache is persisted to files so state can be maintained across cache restarts.
+The cache is persisted to file so state can be maintained across cache restarts.